bryanxtong/logback-pulsar-appender/README.md

 The repos changed based on the code on https://github.com/danielwegener/logback-kafka-appender

-when using this library, disable the pulsar logs as common logs and pulsar logs may lead to dead lock and origin kafka appender also has this problem.
+when using this library, disable the pulsar logs as common logs and pulsar logs may lead to deadlock when they append logs during the process of creating the pulsar producer and origin kafka appender also has this problem(Enable kafka client logs to INFO will see it).

 logging.level.org.apache.pulsar.client.impl=OFF